mkrnc/mkrnc.github.io/index.md

 Year | _
 -|-
-2020 - 2021 | PI on the Slovenian side of bilateral ARRS research project, with USA (Rutgers Univ.)
+2020 - 2021 | Bilateral ARRS research project, with Rutgers University (USA)
-2019 | Erasmus+ visit to The Brandenburg University of Technology  Cottbus–Senftenberg 2016 | Funds for attending São Paulo School of Advanced Science on  Algorithms, Combinatorics and Optimization 2016 | Part-time post-doctoral position at Faculty of Mathematics,  Natural Sciences and Information Technologies – University of Primorska
+2019 | Erasmus+ mobility project with The Brandenburg University of Technology Cottbus–Senftenberg 2016 | Funds for attending São Paulo School of Advanced Science on  Algorithms, Combinatorics and Optimization 2016 | Part-time post-doctoral position at Faculty of Mathematics,  Natural Sciences and Information Technologies – University of Primorska
 2015 | Award for early PhD defense